-Founded in 1989, the company developed the novel, patented technology that forms the core of its Powder Rheometer system at its design and manufacturing centre in Gloucestershire, UK where all manufacturing takes place in an ISO 9001:2008 accredited environment.
-Research into understanding powder behaviour is central to the company's business strategy.
+Founded in 1989, the company developed the novel, patented technology that forms the core of its Powder Rheometer system at its design and manufacturing center in Gloucestershire, UK where all manufacturing takes place in an ISO 9001:2008 accredited environment.
+Research into understanding powder behavior is central to the company's business strategy.

-Freeman Technology's business is researching powder behaviour and designing instrumentation for powder characterisation.
+Freeman Technology's business is researching powder behavior and designing instrumentation for powder characterization.

 Hopper Design and Powder Testing

 Although there are well-established methodologies for hopper design, many process engineers are uncertain as to how to measure powders in a prescribed way, extract the necessary parameters from recorded data, and successfully apply them.

 As a result, hopper design and the powder testing associated with it is often outsourced to specialists.
 This incurs significant cost and undermines the operating company's ability to troubleshoot and re-use or retrofit equipment for alternative materials or applications.